What Results Can Parents Realistically Expect After Stem Cell Therapy for Autism?

 The central theory behind stem cell therapy is that it works to calm systemic inflammation, reduce neuroinflammation, and modulate a dysregulated immune system.
 In doing so, it creates a healthier, “quieter” neurological environment.

 This “quieter” state, combined with a surge in the brain’s ability to form new connections (neuroplasticity), creates a window of opportunity.
-The therapy doesn’t create new skills; it creates the potential for skills to be learned more easily.
+The therapy doesn’t create new skills; it makes it easier to learn skills.

 Realistic Improvements After Stem Cells

-The stem cell therapy autism results are unique for every child.
+The results of stem cell therapy for autism vary from child to child.
 We cannot promise a specific outcome.
 However, we can share the most common improvements reported by parents in the weeks and months following the comprehensive IRM protocol.

 Potential improvements often include: